 - 1/4 tsp black salt

-- 1/4 tsp vanilla bean powder or extract
+- 1/4 tsp vanilla extract or vanilla bean powder

 - Pinch turmeric powder